hykocx/grabsanta.hyko.dev/README.md

   - If set, the `/api/scores/init` endpoint requires `Authorization: Bearer <token>` header
   - If not set, the endpoint is only available in development mode

+## Architecture

+The application uses Next.js instrumentation hooks to initialize the database connection pool at server startup:

+- `instrumentation.js` - Initializes database on server start
+- `lib/db.js` - Centralized database connection pool management
+- Database tables are automatically created on first use

 ## Security Features

 - ✅ Rate limiting on POST requests (10 requests per minute per IP)